 Build a Better B2B e-Commerce Experience

-But many concerns have been discredited and the rest are solvable, so marketers no longer have excuse to duck the issue.
-Forrester estimates the U.S. B2B e-commerce market could reach $1.1 trillion and account for more than 12% of all B2B sales by 2020.
-Worldwide volume could surpass $6 trillion by the same year, according to projections from Frost & Sullivan.
-And B2B buyers are digitally savvy: 90% of those under 35 make company purchases online.
-B2B marketers have no choice but to up their e-commerce game if they want to remain relevant.
+But many concerns have been discredited and the rest are solvable, so marketers no longer have an excuse to duck the issue.
+According to Gartner, “83% of B2B buyers prefer ordering or paying through digital commerce.”
+And with 65% of B2B companies already offering e-commerce features on their sites (McKinsey & Company), B2B marketers have no choice but to up their e-commerce game if they want to remain relevant.

 Common B2B e-Commerce Challenges

-With revenue and customer retention at stake, B2B organizations need effective e-commerce options in place to remain competitive.
-However, many companies’ current e-commerce offerings create frustrating user experiences and fail to make a return on the organization’s investment.
+With revenue and customer retention at stake, B2B organizations need an effective e-commerce platform in place to remain competitive.
+However, many companies’ current B2B e-commerce features create frustrating user experiences and fail to make a return on the organization’s investment.
 And many more companies have no e-commerce at all, because the complexity of the issue seems overwhelming.
 The problems that plague e-commerce systems generally fall into one of three categories:

-- Usability: It’s too difficult for customers to find what they’re looking for, or the checkout process is too complicated.
-In either case, it’s easier to call a salesperson.
+- Usability: It’s too difficult for customers to find what they’re looking for, or the ordering process is too complicated.
+In either case, it’s easier to call a sales rep.

-- Technology: There’s no end of technical issues that can hamstring an online purchasing experience.
+- Technology: There’s no end to technical issues that can hamstring online sales.
 Slow page load times, awkward or nonexistent mobile experiences, and access issues create friction for users and can make e-commerce more frustrating than offline transaction methods.
 Not to mention organizational headaches in areas like data security, IT operations, and back-office integration — the list goes on and on.

 Don’t fall into the trap of treating your e-commerce site like an Amazon clone, implementing B2B e-commerce is a very different animal than a B2C e-commerce site.

-The key to implementing e-commerce is based on having a clear understanding of the buyers who will use it, the products/services being made available, and the motivations that will get buyers to make the leap to online transactions.
+The key to implementing e-commerce is based on having a clear understanding of the buyers who will use it, the products/services being made available and the motivations that will get buyers to make the leap to online sales.

 Meet Buyers’ Expectations